SUMMARY CMI

 6. Are there any side effects?

 Common side effects include weakness, pain, headache, bleeding, nose bleeds, nausea, vomiting, diarrhoea, loss of appetite, and mouth sores, rectal bleeding, bleeding or bruising more easily than normal, fainting.
-Serious side effects include serious bleeding, severe high blood pressure, stroke, heart problems, nervous system or vision problems, shortness of breath, difficulty breathing, or fistula (abnormal connection between two body parts).
+Serious side effects include serious bleeding, severe high blood pressure, holes in the stomach or intestine, A stroke, heart problems, nervous system or vision problems, shortness of breath, difficulty breathing, or fistula (abnormal connection between two body parts).
 For more information, including what to do if you have any side effects, see Section 6.
 Are there any side effects? in the full CMI.

 FULL CMI